dieuwkehupkes/dieuwkehupkes.github.io/index.md

 Have a look at our <a href="https://www.instagram.com/duo_polenotti/" target="_blank">Instagram</a>, or check our <a href="https://www.youtube.com/watch?v=ylr0YnVzjOg&t=158s" target="_blank">performance at the World's</a> in 2018!

 ## News

+- December 7, 2020 -- Today I started as a research scientist at FAIR Paris!
+Looking forward to this new adventure :).

 - August 29, 2020 -- Jelle Zuidema and I were interviewed by Trouw, the resulting two page (!) [article](Trouw-29-08-2020-article.pdf) appeared today!